-- Student who have not contacted CCS in the past can do so by first scheduling a phone screening.
+- Students requesting ongoing services who have not contacted CCS in the past can do so by first scheduling a phone screening.

 Mental Health Strategies Video Series – Counseling and Consultation Service staff present effective strategies for managing mental health.
 Watch the entire series, or find a video specific to your needs, and add these important skills to your mental health toolbox.